ucd-os-fuschia-s18/pintos/DOC_P1.md

 including the effects of the timer interrupt handler.**

 First, the function checks that the 'ticks' argument is a positive number.
-Next, this number is added to the global ticks value and passed into the thread_sleep_until() function.
-Here, the current thread is blocked and set to wake up after ticks.
-The sleeping thread's information is inserted into the sleeping thread list and the next thread is scheduled.
+Next, the thread's number of ticks to sleep is set by adding the global ticks value (since OS booted) with the requested number of ticks.
+The sleeping thread is inserted into the sleeping thread list in sorted order by ascending tick values and is blocked so that the next thread can run.
-The timer interrupt handler get's the list_front and checks if the thread's ticks value is less than the global ticks.
+The timer interrupt handler checks if the first thread in the sleep list has a tick value less than the global ticks.
 If it is, the thread is removed from the sleep list and unblocked.
-This is repeated until the sleep list is empty.
+This is repeated until all the threads in the list that can wake up is unblocked and added to the ready list.

 **A3: What steps are taken to minimize the amount of time spent in the timer interrupt handler?**

 The sleep list is sorted.
-By doing this, the interrupt handler doesn't have to travrse the entire list at every interrupt.
+By doing this, the interrupt handler doesn't have to travrse the entire list at every interrupt (efficient).

 ### SYNCHRONIZATION